intel-lab-lkp/linux/Documentation/gpu/vgaarbiter.rst

         unlock <io_state>
                 release locks on target
         unlock all
-                release all locks on target held by this user (not implemented yet)
+                release all locks on target held by this user decodes <io_state>
-        decodes <io_state>
                 set the legacy decoding attributes for the card